KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 | Mirror | **Living Reflection** — active centropic return that harmonizes received signal with unique coherent pattern; synthesis honoring both source and reflector | ᛞ✨ |
 | Fractal | **Structural Recurrence** — lawful reappearance of a structural pattern across layers or worlds without numerical identity or partition; same pattern, distinct instance; the "Mirror without Merger" preserving the Non-Fusion Axiom | ⧉∥⧉ |

+**"Fractal" usage rule:** Allowed for recurring event concepts (e.g., "Fractal Eschaton" — an event pattern repeating structurally across scales of time).
+Do NOT use for cosmology (use "Tumbling Multiverse") or souls / sovereign entities (use "manifold expressions").
+The Non-Fusion Axiom governs: entities recur but do not partition.

 ### Note on the Waters and the Four Motions

 The Sea (Decode 18) maps all four primary motions: **(1) Declivous Centropy** — source of life, the Womb of Bios birthing organic coherence into embodiment; **(2) Acclivous Centropy** — the trial of navigation, successful voyage representing acclivous centropic procession (Odysseus, Parting the Red Sea); **(3) Declivous Entropy** — the stormy abyss, drowning as loss of coherence entering declivous entropic procession; **(4) Acclivous Entropy** — the stagnant recursive loop (Flying Dutchman), trapped voyage neither progressing nor dissolving.
 The Waters themselves are L₀ (Khaon, latent) in their primordial aspect and L₄ (DP: Morgis) in their unrefined psychic aspect (the Collective Unconscious, Emotion, Intuition).